-A key to being able to work well with others is to compromise.
-You can tie this to lots of other desirable traits, like empathy
+Another key to being able to work well with others is compromise.
+You can tie this to lots of other desirable traits, like empathy.

-You should answer that you are both – and this should also be true!
+You should answer that you are both – and this should be true!

-To be a great medical student, who need to have leadership quality but also be able to take instruction and contribute to the greater good.
+To be a great medical student, you need to have leadership qualities but also be able to take instruction and contribute to the greater good.

-Provide personal examples of times when you have been a leader and a follower to demonstrate that this is true, offering an outline of the situation, the rationale and the ultimate outcome.
+Provide examples of times when you have been a leader and a follower to demonstrate this is true, offering an outline of the situation, the rationale and the ultimate outcome.

-Teamwork example: when I was playing football for my school in the cup semi-final, our Captain asked me to play out of position in the second half so we could protect a narrow lead.
-I knew this would limit my personal impact in the game but saw that the Captain had the best interests of the team at heart and that he was right.
-I played more defensively and we progressed to the final.
+Teamwork example: “When I was playing football for my school, there was one game when our captain asked me to play out of position in the second half so we could protect a narrow lead.
+I knew this would limit my personal impact in the game, but saw that the captain had the best interests of the team at heart.
+I played more defensively and we progressed to the final.”

-This is a wonderful opportunity to showcase all of the preparation and work experience that you have done during the application process.
-You should bring in examples from work experience, any relevant reading you have done and even personal experiences as a patient or relative.
+This is a great opportunity to showcase all of the preparation and work experience that you have done during the application process.
+You can use examples from work experience, any relevant reading or research you have done, and even personal experiences as a patient or relative of a patient.

 First of all, answer the first half of the question.
 Yes, teamwork is essential in Medicine because it is essential in delivering high-quality care.